sameergopali/sameergopali/Readme.md

 ---

 Hello! 👋 I’m Sameer Gopali, a software engineer focused on building modern, data-driven applications, services, and distributed systems.
-I specialize in the intersection of technology and artificial intelligence—crafting solutions that are both intelligent and scalable.
+I specialize in crafting solutions that are both intelligent and scalable.

 ---